Enrichment Classes vs Home Learning: What Works for K1-K2 Kids

 What you get: Introduction to logical thinking, problem-solving, technology literacy.

-Verdict: Least necessary at the K1-K2 age.
-Children at this stage develop computational thinking far more effectively through building blocks, puzzles, pattern activities, and hands-on science experiments than through formal coding classes.
-Save coding and robotics for Primary school when abstract thinking develops further.
+Verdict: Least necessary at K1-K2, honestly.
+Children at this stage develop computational thinking far more effectively through building blocks, puzzles, pattern sorting, and hands-on science experiments than through formal coding classes.
+The abstract reasoning that formal coding relies on develops more fully in Primary school.
+This one can wait.

 The Home Learning Alternative: A Practical Plan

-Here is a practical weekly plan that covers the same developmental areas as a typical enrichment schedule, using home activities and educational technology.
+Here's a practical weekly plan that covers the same developmental ground as a typical enrichment schedule — using home activities and educational technology instead.

 Daily (15-20 Minutes Each)